Stories of the New West

 ISBN: 978-1-59948-866-0, 154 pages, $16.95 (+ shipping)

-An Advance Sale Discount price of $10.50 (+ shipping) is available HERE prior to press time.
-This price is not available anywhere else or by check.
-The check price is $14.50/book (which includes shipping) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.
+The Advance Sale Discount price has expired.
+For those who prefer to pay by check, the price is $$21/book (which includes shipping) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.

 About The Author